brianom95/brianom95.github.io/_pages/scratchmap.md

 The list is flawed from a travel perspective.
 It suggests you could see every country without going to Greenland, Wales, Scotland, Puerto Rico, Antarctica, or most of the Caribbean.
 Obviously it's impossible to see everywhere, especially when I haven't even seen all of Ireland, but I have generally tried to experience places rather than just tick them off.
 Having a list is a useful tool, but doesn't have to dictate everything.

 About 500 people have visited every country and that's not a goal I want to pursue.
-It's a huge cost and time commitment, but also forces people to change how they travel.
-I've set myself the goal of visiting 100 countries, and I'm enjoying the process of doing that at my own pace.
+It's a huge cost and time commitment, but also tends to change how people travel.
+I've instead set myself the goal of visiting 100 countries, and I'm enjoying the process of doing that at my own pace.

 ## Where I've Been